swartzrock/ecsview/README.md

 ---

-EcsView (ecsview) is a terminal UI for browsing Amazon Elastic Container Service (ECS) clusters.
+The `ecsview` application is a terminal-based UI for browsing Amazon Elastic Container Service (ECS) clusters.
 You can use it to view cluster usage, services, tasks, and individual container instances (ec2's).
 Uses the excellent [tview](https://github.com/rivo/tview/) library to build and manage the UI.

 ![screenshot](docs/tasksview.jpg)